-There was a time when special needs child was called “retarded”, but the R-word has since been scraped off people’s tongues and papers.
+There was a time when a special needs child was called “retarded”, but the R-word has since been scraped off people’s tongues and papers.
 But, what if the term “special needs” is nothing more than just another euphemism?

 “Special needs”, or “berkeperluan khas” in Malay is a term used in clinical diagnostic and functional development to describe individuals with disabilities.